Learning to Generate Unit Tests for Automated Debugging: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Models.} We demonstrate the effectiveness of \method{} on three 7-8B scale LLMs across different model families that are adept at coding, namely, Llama3 8B Instruct~\cite{llama3modelcard}, Llama3.1 8B Instruct~\cite{dubey2024llama}, Qwen 2.5 Coder 7B in addition to the stronger Qwen 2.5 Coder 32B model~\cite{hui2024qwen2}.

-\paragraph{Datasets.} We use debugging datasets based on popular LLM coding benchmarks, HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program} along with their extended evaluation suites with more unit tests as proposed by \cite{liu2024your}.
+\paragraph{Models.} We demonstrate the effectiveness of \method{} on three 7-8B scale LLMs across different model families that are adept at coding, namely, Llama3 8B Instruct~\citep{llama3modelcard}, Llama3.1 8B Instruct~\citep{dubey2024llama}, Qwen 2.5 Coder 7B Instruct in addition to the stronger Qwen 2.5 Coder 32B Instruct model~\citep{hui2024qwen2}. \paragraph{Datasets.} We use debugging datasets based on popular LLM coding benchmarks, HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program} along with their extended evaluation suites with more unit tests as proposed by \citep{liu2024your}.
 We describe their construction below, with further details in \cref{app:dataset}.

-\begin{itemize}[noitemsep,leftmargin=*] \item \textbf{HE+Fix.} We take HumanEvalFix \citep{muennighoff2024octopack}, which has human-introduced errors, and following \citet{ninext}, augment each problem's test suite with overlapping problems from EvalPlus~\cite{liu2024your}.
-This yields 158 problems, each with a faulty solution and an expanded suite of private UTs for evaluation -- i.e., UTs not used for debugging.
+\begin{itemize}[topsep=-1pt,noitemsep,leftmargin=*] \item \textbf{HE+Fix.} We take HumanEvalFix \citep{muennighoff2024octopack}, which has human-introduced errors, and following \citet{ninext}, augment each problem's test suite with overlapping problems from EvalPlus~\citep{liu2024your}.
+This yields 158 problems, each with a faulty solution and a suite of private UTs for evaluation -- i.e., UTs not used for debugging.

-\item \textbf{MBPP+Fix.} We construct a debugging dataset based on the MBPP+ benchmark~\cite{austin2021program,liu2024your, ninext}.
+\item \textbf{MBPP+Fix.} We construct a debugging dataset based on the MBPP+ benchmark~\citep{austin2021program,liu2024your, ninext}.
 To obtain faulty codes, we sample 16 solutions for each problem from different 7-8B scale models and filter for incorrect solutions based on the private unit tests (described in \cref{app:dataset}).
-Then, we sample one faulty solution for each problem, resulting in 325 problems with incorrect solutions, representing realistic errors made by LLMs.
+Then, we sample one faulty solution for each problem, resulting in 325 problems with realistic incorrect solutions generated by LLMs.
 We find such errors are generally harder for models to debug (cf. \cref{sec:results}).

 \item \textbf{MBPP+Fix (Hard).} Additionally, we create a different split from MBPP+ with more subtle errors, logical flaws and missing corner cases making it harder to debug.
-To this end, we follow a similar generation and filtering process as above but only retain faulty code that passes between $50\% \text{ - } 95\%$ of unit tests.
-This results in a total of 170 problems with faulty codes. \end{itemize}

-\paragraph{Evaluation Metrics.} Below we describe three intrinsic evaluation metrics for unit test generation (with additional details in \cref{app:eval}):
+To this end, we follow a similar generation and filtering process as above but only retain faulty code that passes between $50\% \text{ - } 95\%$ of unit tests, resulting in 170 problems with faulty codes. \end{itemize} \paragraph{Evaluation Metrics.} Below we describe three intrinsic evaluation metrics for unit test generation (with additional details in \cref{app:eval}):